How Generation X Will Save The World

-They started a lot that they didn't finish, but they left the completion up to us.
+They admittedly started a lot that they didn’t finish, but they left the completion up to us.

-Gen Xers have stepped aside (in typical Xer fashion), letting these two generations make fools of themselves and each other as they duke it out for the world to see.
-We snicker and roll our eyes.
+Gen Xers have stepped aside (in typical Xer fashion), letting these two mega-generations make fools of themselves and each other.
+As they duke it out for the world to see, We smirk and roll our eyes.

 I am a typical Xer.
 I am cynical about institutions.
 I brush off social rules.
 I have entrepreneurial tendencies and the capacity to affect change, but I can be disaffected and individualistic when I’m annoyed.
 I prefer to do things on my own terms.

 But my parents are boomers.
 And to be honest, I get them.
 I can’t entirely agree with everything their generation says, but I understand their perspective.
 They taught me about hard work.
 They taught me to be careful with money.
 I can thank the boomers in my life for my fierce independence & self-confidence.
 They showed me how to reach my goals through focus and discipline.

 On the other hand, many of my friends and employees are Millennials.
 I get them too.
 We like some of the same music.
 We aren’t offended by words like “suck” or “crap.”
 We share a disdain for organized religion and government.

 Millennials inspire me with their desire to wave goodbye to the American dream and get out there and change the world.
 Admittedly some of them only talk about it, but a large number are out here doing it.

 We Xers share characteristics with both Boomers and Millennials, and we appreciate them both for what they are, even when they can’t appreciate each other.
 So, that is why I think that Gen X’s response is critical right now.